BAMresearch/LebeDigital/lebedigital/openbis/README.md

 my_experiment.upload_expstep(o)
 ```

-> To upload a sample of a given type that type has to already exist in the datastore.
-You can define custom types byusing the ELN Web View or do it from the notebook/script by using the o.create_sample_type() function.
+* To upload a sample of a given type that type has to already exist in the datastore.
+You can define custom types by using the ELN Web View or do it from the notebook/script by using the o.create_sample_type() function.

 ```python
 o.create_sample_type(